-The Singapore River, which cuts through the heart of the city, was for many decades the main artery of trade and commerce for the British.
-Today, the stately Victorian and neo-classical Roman structures still stand proudly along the river banks, but they jostle for space with the many concrete-and-glass skyscrapers that have shot up in more modern times.
+Singapore River cuts through the heart of the city and was for many decades the main artery of trade and commerce for the British.
+Today, the stately Victorian and neo-classical Roman structures still stand proudly along the riverbanks, but they jostle for space with the many concrete-and-glass skyscrapers that have shot up in more modern times.

 - Singapore Zoo Admission with Roundtrip Transfer

 - Singapore Zoo & River Safari with Transfer

 - Singapore F1 Street Circuit Driving Experience